v-macrev/brasileirao-data-mining/README.md

 # There's some inequality in Brazilian Football Championship?
-(Federal Institue Activity)
+(Federal Institute Activity)
 An exploratory data analysis to get the answer.

 # How to run the notebook